Visiting Stuttgart’s Birkenkopf Memorial (Rubble Hill)

 During the war, over 50 Allied bombing missions destroyed 45% of Stuttgart and nearly the entire city center.
 Between 1953 and 1957, 1.5 million cubic meters of rubble was cleared and moved to the hill.
 During this time the Birkenkopf grew about 40 meters in height.

 If you are visiting the Stuttgart West area, you can find this memorable and unique spot.
 The Birkenkopf or Birch Head is also known to locals as Monte Scherbelino or Rubble Hill.
-Just a short walk to the top of the hill and will be at the highest point in Stuttgart’s inner city at just over 500m.
+Just a short walk to the top of the hill and you will be at the highest point in Stuttgart’s inner city at just over 500m.
 The view is impressive as it overlooks the city.

 In Remembrance

-This mountain after World War II, piled up from the ruins of the city, stands as a memorial to the victims and a reminder to the living.
+This mountain after World War II piled up from the ruins of the city, stands as a memorial to the victims and a reminder to the living.

 Worth a Visit

-So go ahead, take that short little hike to the top and experience a bit of history.
+So go ahead, take that short little hike to the top, and experience a bit of history.
 While you are at it, take in those gorgeous 360-degree views of present-day Stuttgart.

-Arrival to the Birkenkopf in Stuttgart:
+Arrival at the Birkenkopf in Stuttgart:

 Arriving by car: Park at the Rotenwald / Geißeichstrasse intersection